ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### afterRender
 Pass in a function that will be called after each update with the first element and next sibling of the inserted nodes.
 Useful for postprocessing nodes on mass.
 Like a batch ref.
+Supported by: each, when

 ### fallback
 If the condition is falsy this fallback content will rendered instead.
+Supported by: each, when, suspend

+### useShadow
+Uses a Shadow Root for portals.
+Supported by: portal

 ```jsx
 <$ each={ todos } fallback={<span>Loading...</span>}>{ todo =>